samblouir/birdie/README.md

     # Provide your dataset fn here (See section 3 below)
     "ds": data_generator_fn,

     # Define how to extract text from your dataset in whichever way you want.
-(See section 3 belowbelow)
+(See section 3 below)
     "text_grabber_fn": text_grabber_fn,

-    # Adds a separator between the prefix and suffix regions.
+    # Token ID inserted between input and labels during packing (defaults to 2).
-    "start_generating_paradigm": "\n<|assistant|>\n", # This is also the default
+    "start_generating_id": 2,

 }